saxtonvandalsen/serverless-portfolio-backend/README.md

-# Cloud Resume Challenge - AWS (Backend)
+# AWS Serverless CI/CD Portfolio Website (Backend)

-Adhering closely to the challenge guidelines, I established a secondary repository specifically for the backend infrastructure, where the Terraform configuration manages all my AWS resources.
+I established a secondary repository specifically for the backend infrastructure, where the Terraform configuration manages all my AWS resources.

 My thought process was to create a robust and scalable backend architecture, ensuring each component is properly configured and version-controlled.
 This repository includes the following AWS resources within my Terraform configuration:
 * **AWS S3 Bucket & Object**